Since ages ago, the messaging on Hybrid inverters hasn't been clear. So, lets make it clear.

 If you're planning on getting a battery in the next couple of years, either:

-A - get a cheap non-hybrid inverter and plan on getting a tesla later
+A - get a cheap non-hybrid inverter and plan on getting a Tesla Powerwall 3 when the time is right

 B - get a great Hybrid inverter and make sure you get those batteries soon.